-- Typical symptoms include variable degrees of jaundice, dark urine, and pale stool. - Appetite, growth, and weight gain may be normal(Advanced disease presents with failure to thrive)

-- On physical exam hepatomegaly may be present early, and the liver is often firm or hard to palpation. - Splenomegaly is common, and an enlarging spleen suggests progressive cirrhosis with portal hypertension. (late)
+- Typical symptoms include variable degrees of jaundice, dark urine, and light stool. - Appetite, growth, and weight gain may be normal. - On physical exam hepatomegaly may be present early, and the liver is often firm or hard to palpation. - Splenomegaly is common, and an enlarging spleen suggests progressive cirrhosis with portal hypertension. (late)